abhimvp/Strides/README.md

 # Strides

+**Strides** is a personal finance and productivity application designed to help you make consistent, noticeable progress in your life.
+It provides a comprehensive suite of tools to manage your finances, track your tasks, and achieve your goals.

 Implies making consistent, noticeable progress.

 To start backend: `uvicorn main:app --reload`
 To start frontend: `pnpm dev`

+## 🚀 The Future of Strides: AI-Powered Management

+The next major evolution of Strides is to integrate a powerful AI agent that will revolutionize how you interact with your finances and tasks.
+Our goal is to move beyond manual data entry and allow you to manage your life using natural language.

+### The Vision: Conversational Management

+Imagine being able to simply tell Strides what you've done, and have it intelligently understand and categorize everything for you.

+**Example Scenario:**

+> **User:** "Hey Strides, I had a chai at Raghavendra hotel and it cost me 10 rupees."

+The AI agent would then:

+1. **Parse the input:** Identify the key entities: "chai" (description), "Raghavendra hotel" (vendor), "10 rupees" (amount and currency).
+2. **Categorize the transaction:** Recognize that "chai" falls under the "Food & Drink" category.
+3. **Create the transaction:** Automatically create a new expense transaction with the correct details, without you ever having to open a form.

+### The Plan: How We'll Make It Work

+This will be achieved by building a sophisticated AI agent using the **LangGraph** framework and integrating it with our existing backend APIs.
+The key is to create a **reasoning loop** that uses the user's own data to make intelligent decisions.

+1. **Initial Parsing & Intent Recognition:** The agent first analyzes the user's raw text (e.g., _"I had a chai at Raghavendra hotel for 10 rupees"_) to extract core entities like the description, vendor, amount, and currency.

+2. **Contextual Data Fetching (Tool Use - Step 1):** This is the crucial step.
+Before making any decisions, the agent will call a new, dedicated tool/API endpoint (e.g., `/api/agent/get-context`) that fetches the user's existing financial context.
+This context will include:

+   - A list of all their custom expense categories (e.g., "Food & Drink", "Transportation", "Bills").
+   - A list of their known accounts (e.g., "ICICI Bank", "Cash").

+3. **Informed Reasoning & Categorization:** Now armed with the user's specific data, the agent can perform a much more intelligent analysis.
+It will compare the parsed transaction details against the user's categories.
+For example, it will see that "chai" and "hotel" strongly correlate with the user's "Food & Drink" category.

+4. **Action Execution (Tool Use - Step 2):** Once the agent has confidently determined the correct category and account, it will call the existing `POST /api/transactions` endpoint with a fully formed request, including the correct `categoryId` and `accountId`.

+5. **Confirmation and Feedback:** The agent will confirm the action with the user (_"I've added a 10 rupee expense for 'Chai at Raghavendra Hotel' to your 'Food & Drink' category.
+Is that correct?"_), ensuring accuracy and providing a seamless user experience.

+This will make Strides not just a tool for tracking your progress, but a true partner in helping you achieve your goals.

 ## 🚀 Recent Updates (December 2024)